 Maintaining mental wellness also involves setting boundaries to ensure personal needs are met.
 It’s important to recognize when to step back and take a breather, potentially preventing burnout.
 Seeking support from friends, family, or mental health professionals, is important during the healing process.
 Forbes says, “You may want to consider getting psychological help yourself, especially if you live with a depressed person.
 It’s important to take care of yourself so that you don’t end up feeling guilty and become depressed yourself.
 Consider joining a support group and make an effort to get out and spend time with other friends and relatives.
 Recovery from depression is a slow process for all involved, so make sure to support your own mental and physical health along the way.”
 It is important to remember that it is not only okay but necessary to ask for help if needed.
 Everyone deserves care, including those who care for others.

-Navigating roadblocks
+Navigating roadblocks from depression and anxiety

-Supporting a partner with mental health struggles can come with challenges, including a partner’s resistance to help or denial about their condition.
+Supporting a partner with depression and anxiety can come with challenges, including a partner’s resistance to help or denial about their condition.
 To overcome these challenges, patience and open communication are key.
 It is important to express concerns without judgment and focus on the concern behind the discussion.
 Forbes recommends, “It is important to remind yourself that you don’t have to correct or fix any problems your partner might be having.
 Instead, what you should do is ‘hold space.’
 If your partner is having a moment of extreme anxiety or anger (that might be more about them than you), try your best to let them know that you both are in this together.
 When faced with a difficult situation, replace dismissive comments like ‘You should have known how to handle the situation better,’ with ‘I see that you tried your best.’”

 In some cases, the partner might be more receptive to perspectives outside the relationship.
 Seeking couples therapy may be beneficial in some situations because it can provide a neutral party, teach communication strategies, and address mental health concerns in the relationship.
-Other options might include individual counseling or support groups that can offer space to share experiences and receive practical advice.
+Other options might include individual counseling or support groups that can offer space to discuss experiences and receive practical advice.
 Navigating roadblocks may be challenging, but with patience and understanding, progress is possible.

 The power of love and patience